 Local Advocacy: See PCC’s Tips for Local Advocates for a primer on doing effective local bike (and pedestrian) advocacy as a volunteer or paid staff person.
 Amy has almost a decade of experience as a local leader, volunteer, and staff person.
-In 2010, PCC partnered with Eat Smart Move More is comprehensive, perfect for workshops, and multiple copies can be mailed upon request: Complete Streets Toolbook and Advocacy Manual; these are booklet size (also available in print and can be mailed upon request), with sizable content best utilized in a workshop environment (which PCC & ESMM can facilitate).
-And last, this Guide from the Federal Highways Administration (FHWA) is still spot on!
+This still true 2010 booklet by PCC and Eat Smart Move More is comprehensive, perfect for workshops, and multiple copies can be mailed upon request: Complete Streets Toolbook and Advocacy Manual.
+Then this DHEC guide to grassroots action is also a great strategy setter.
+And last, see this Guide from the Federal Highways Administration (FHWA)!